psychemedia/storytelling-notes/undutiful-daughter.md

 Then she saw that she had been deceived, and she cried out —

 "O captain!
-O captain! here's fifty gfld crowns.
+O captain! here's fifty gold crowns.
 I pray thee, I pray thee to turn the ship round.
 O captain!
 O captain, here's fifty gold pounds,
 If thou wilt but set me again on the ground."